Tattzy25/grandmaster-mcp/LAUNCHGUIDE.md

 ## Getting Started
 1. Add `https://grand-master-mcp.anigok.com/mcp` as a remote MCP server in your client.
 2. For global discovery, ask: "Search the global Shopify catalog for trail running shoes."
 This uses `global_search_catalog` and does not require a merchant domain.
-3. For a particular store, provide its `shop_domain` and your agent's UCP profile URL, then ask: "Search this store for a blue jacket."
+3. For a particular store, provide its `shop_domain` and a UCP agent profile URL, then ask: "Search this store for a blue jacket."
 This uses `search_catalog`.
+If you do not have your own profile, use `https://ucp-agent-profile.facetimefy.com/ucp/agent-profiles/2026-08-25/valid-with-capabilities.json` for `_meta["ucp-agent"].profile`.
 4. Review cart and checkout results before changing them.
 Use `complete_checkout` only after the buyer authorizes the purchase and payment.

 ### Available tools